5 Compelling Reasons to Give Geothermal Cooling and Heating Serious Thought

 Sometimes installing an exhaust fan is not sufficient to improve ventilation in the home.
 You may need an exchange unit which brings in clean air from the outside as it forces the stale air out.
 Some of these units can also retain hot or cool air and act as a dehumidifier to eliminate moisture.
 A T.F.
 O’Brien technician can determine what size unit would be appropriate for your home.
 This is also an excellent time to consider installing an electronic air cleaner which will do a much better job of removing contaminants from the air than the typical furnace filter.

 If you are concerned about the indoor air quality in your home, take the EPA’s Care for Your Air Tour which goes room by room through the typical house identifying hidden dangers.
-You can connect to the EPA website by following this link.
+Here’s a document the EPA put out on caring for your home air.

 T.F.
 O’Brien services the Long Island, New York area.